Blotch3D/Blotch3D/README.md

 Blotch3D includes a BlBasicEffectClipColor shader ("BlBasicEffectClipColor.mgfxo" and "BlBasicEffectClipColorOGL.mgfxo"
 for OpenGL), which "creates" its own alpha channel from a specified texture color.
-Use it with RGB textures.
+Use it with non-translucent textures for which you want some translucency.
 Use it like BlBasicEffectAlphaTest but instead of setting the AlphaTestThreshold variable, set the ClipColor and ClipColorTolerance variables.
 ClipColor is the texture color that should indicate transparency (a Vector3 or Vector4), and ClipColorTolerance is a float that indicates how close to ClipColor (0 to .999) the texture color must be to cause transparency.
 BlBasicEffectClipColor is especially useful for videos that neglected to include an alpha channel.

 See the [Custom effects](#custom-effects) section for details on using a custom effect.